dominicjbroadbent/dominicjbroadbent.github.io/_pages/publications.md

        alt="Results on classification task."
        style="max-width:100%; height:auto;">
   <figcaption>
-    <em>OResults on MNIST after significant compression, our BDC approaches outperform existing algorithms despite compressing the data more, and in a faster time.</em>
+    <em>Results on MNIST after significant compression, our BDC approaches outperform existing algorithms despite compressing the data more, and in a faster time.</em>
   </figcaption>
 </figure>